brandilondagin364/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean and readable code that is easy to understand and maintain.
 Avoid unnecessary complexity and over-engineering.
 Always remember that you're not just writing code for the computer to execute but also for fellow humans to read and comprehend.
 The best code is often the simplest one that gets the job done effectively."

 In essence, today's focus is on the importance of keeping your codebase lean, clear, and straightforward—a principle that aligns with the Unix philosophy and modern software craftsmanship practices.

+# 2024-01-22
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this means aiming for clean, readable, and maintainable code rather than overly complex solutions.
+Strive to write code that's easy to understand and modify, as it directly impacts productivity, collaboration, and long-term project health."

+Remember, "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clear, working code first, then optimize only where and when necessary.
+Always keep in mind that code is read far more often than it's written, so invest your efforts accordingly."